 Developer: Motive Studios

-Squadrons revived the space combat simulator genre with modern graphics, VR support, and competitive multiplayer.
-It’s the spiritual successor to the X-Wing/TIE Fighter series.
+Squadrons revived the space combat simulator genre that had been dormant since the ’90s, bringing modern graphics, VR support, and competitive multiplayer to starfighter combat.
+Motive Studios created a spiritual successor to the X-Wing/TIE Fighter series that honored those classics while updating them for contemporary audiences.

 Honorable Mentions